interkosmos/fif/README.md

 # fif
 Fortran in Fortran: A Fortran 57 transpiler, written in Fortran 2008.
-Translates Fortran 57 code to ANSI C, then calls GCC to compile it.
+Translates Fortran 57 code to ANSI C, then calls Clang to compile it.
 Please see the [lecture on nostalgic programming in Fortran](http://www.contrib.andrew.cmu.edu/~wmaynes/lect/lecture01.pdf) for further information.